Weixiang2026/Term-Project/README.md

 ### Visualization 1: Renewable Energy Share Trend
 ![Renewable Trend](./img/viz01_renewables_share_trend_sdg721_2000_2021.png)

 Canada’s renewable energy share shows a gradual long-term increase, but the pace is modest rather than transformational.
 This suggests that renewable expansion is happening, but not yet at a scale that guarantees rapid structural change by 2030.
+For the decision-maker, this means supply-side progress is real but still constrained in speed and scale.

 ### Visualization 2: Energy Intensity Trend
 ![Energy Intensity Trend](./img/viz02_energy_intensity_trend_sdg731_2000_2021.png)

 Energy intensity declines much more consistently over time.
 This indicates that Canada has historically made steadier progress in using less energy per unit of economic output.
+For federal policy, that pattern suggests demand-side action may provide a more reliable short- to medium-term lever.

 ### Visualization 3: Dual-Axis Trend Comparison
 ![Dual-Axis Trend](./img/viz03_dual_axis_trends_sdg721_vs_sdg731_2000_2021.png)

 Comparing both indicators on the same timeline shows that renewable share and energy intensity move in different ways.
 Renewable growth is slower and less even, while energy intensity reduction is more stable.
-This difference matters for policy sequencing.
+This difference matters for policy sequencing because a policy path that improves system performance more steadily may offer stronger near-term value.

 ### Visualization 4: Relationship Between Renewable Share and Energy Intensity
 ![Scatter Plot](./img/viz04_scatter_sdg721_vs_sdg731_trendline_2000_2021.png)

 The relationship between the two variables appears broadly inverse: higher renewable share tends to align with lower energy intensity.
 This supports the idea that supply-side and demand-side progress can reinforce one another, even if they do not move in lockstep.
+In practical terms, improving one side of the system may make progress on the other side easier.

 ---